wp-plugins/amr-ical-events-list/readme.txt

 == Changelog ==
+= Version 4.12 =
+*  Added ability to map windows zones in ics files to real timezones (IANA, php and Ohlson)
+*  Added a timezone filter to facilitate any other mappings that may be required. apply_filters('amr-timezoneid-filter',$icstzid);
+*  File included to update the mapping from the unicode.org xml file should it ever change.
+See timezones folder. rename the .txt to .php, execute.
+*  Changed default timezone if a timezone id cannot be parsed (maybe because some other application is doing ity's own weird thing).
+Will now be your wordpress php timezone, not php or UTC.
+*  Cleaned up translation loading a little

 = Version 4.11 =
 *  Fixed a bug in the calendar properties section.
 Column 1 was never showing - whoops.
 If you are now seeing your ics calendar name and you didn't want to.
 Go to list type settings, calendar properties and assign a column of '0' to the X-WR-CALNAME.
 Note not all ics files have a X-WR-CALNAME, so you may not see anything anyway.